steadybit/docs-public/install-and-configure/install-on-prem-platform/advanced-configuration.md

 | `SPRING_DATASOURCE_USERNAME` | yes      | <p>Database Username<br><strong>Example:</strong> <code>postgres</code></p>                                                       |
 | `SPRING_DATASOURCE_PASSWORD` | yes      | <p>Database Password<br><strong>Example:</strong> <code>postgres</code></p>                                                       |
 | `STEADYBIT_DB_WEB_ENABLED`   |          | <p>Enable Http Endpoint for Database export<br><strong>Default:</strong> <code>true</code></p>                                    |

+#### RDS Machine Requirements
+The workload is bound by the database CPU on peaks.

+If you have ~100k targets simultaneously in the platform, we recommend a burstable instance with four vCPU (e.g., db.t4g.xlarge).
+Regarding disk size, 20 GB should be enough capacity for the start (as extending on AWS should not be a problem).

+If you choose a smaller instance for cost savings, the target ingestion will be slower, so it will take a bit longer until the target data in the platform is consistent.

 ### Message Broker Configuration